What is a Medical Retention Records Policy?

 What Medical Records Should I Keep?

 Physicians, medical, and dental practices should develop and maintain a Medical Record Retention Policy.
-It should include an outline of the office’s specific requirements and procedures for medical record retention based on State and Federal minimum time periods for which records must be kept.
+It should include an outline of the office’s specific requirements and procedures for medical record retention based on State and Federal minimum periods for which records must be kept.

 As an essential part of patient care, the Medical Record documents all the information regarding the patient’s history and clinical care and should be retained, including, but not limited to*: